som4r/som4r/README.md

 # som4r
 Simple and Open Middleware for Robotics

-A middleware that shares resources (sensors, actuators and services) of one or more robots through the network TCP/IP, providing greater efficiency in the development of software applications for robotics.
+A middleware that shares resources (sensors, actuators and services) of one or more robots through the TCP/IP network, providing greater efficiency in the development of software applications for robotics.

 Videos:
  * [Video1](https://www.youtube.com/watch?v=G2iMuNAkWkE)